microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 property, as it is not a requirement from design to have all icons be monochrome.
-Since ShowAsMonochrome will not be part of ImageIcon, the [IconElement.Foreground](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.IconElement.Foreground) inherited from IconElement will not be suported in this control.
+Since ShowAsMonochrome will not be part of ImageIcon, the [IconElement.Foreground](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.IconElement.Foreground) inherited from IconElement will be ignored by this control.
 It will be up to the application to update the icon to match the user's theme.

 Along with the various IconElement types, which are elements, there are IconSource types.